 Real-Time Appearance Based Mapping

 A Real-Time Appearance Based Mapping (RTAB Mapping) is the practice of creating a map of a specific environment created by using a technique based on a global loop-closure detection.
-Also known as Simultaneous Localization and Mapping (SLAM).
+Also known as Simultaneous Localisation and Mapping (SLAM).

 A Record Drawing is similar to an As-Built Drawing, in that it illustrates the constructed end project.
 However, a record drawing is typically prepared by an architect whereas an as-built drawing is submitted by a contractor at the end of a job.